The not-so-deadly Adder

 1111 1

-But that's too much to draw every time we want to put an adder in our design, so we can draw it thusly:
+That's way too much to draw every time we want to put an adder in our design, so we can draw it thusly:

 Add it all up

-But what good is a computer that can only add up to three?
+What good is a computer that can only add up to three?
 Back to grade school: How do you go about adding numbers such as 109 and 092?
 First you add the numbers on the right.
 So 9+2 gives 1 and we carry 1 into the tens column.
 So then we have the carried 1 plus 9 + 0 which gives 0, and carry 1 to the hundreds.
 Then 1 + 1 = 2.
 So our number is 201!

 That was hard work I know, but we'll use that technique for our computer as well.
 You notice we had an output marked Cout and an input marked Cin.
 Those will be our carry numbers.
-Below is a design that will add, not 190 + 092, but A2A1A0 + B2B1B0.
+Below is a design that will add, not 109 + 092, but A2A1A0 + B2B1B0.

 Or the shorthand: